Tolc-Software/frontend.py/README.md

 ## Good to know ##

+### The test stage contains pybind11 examples ###

+The example `pybind11` module in `tests/testStage/src/myModule.cpp` contains a buildable module with example code.

+Whenever there is new ways to do things, it should be added there.
+This will not affect any tests.

 ### `ImportError: dynamic module does not define init function (PyInit_\*)` ###

 The module name must be **exactly** the same as the library name.